Are gerontology and geriatrics different?

 The standard deadlines for application are set by the Graduate School and include July 1 (to start in the Fall), December 15 (to start in the spring), and April 1 (to start in the summer) Please visit Graduate School.

 Note that there are different deadlines for international students.

 How long does it take to receive an admission decision?

 Once an application is complete, it is reviewed in a timely fashion.
-You will be able to check the status of your application online via http://grs.uncg.edu/prospective/.
+You will be able to check the status of your application online.

 May I start the Program in the summer?

-Complete the application for the Certificate Program which includes submission of a personal statement and payment of a $55 application fee.
-Use the application form at http://grs.uncg.edu/prospective/.
-Note that the Gerontology Program can use common parts of your original application to the Graduate School, such as your references, in this review process.
-Coursework you have already completed, or coursework in your other program, may count toward your certificate.
-Your Gerontology advisor will review that potential with you when you develop a plan of study.
+Complete the application for the Post-Baccalaureate Certificate which includes submission of a personal statement and payment of the application fee.
+Note that we can use common parts of your original application to the Graduate School, such as your references, in this review process.
+The coursework you have already completed, or coursework in your other program, may count toward your certificate.
+The Gerontology Coordinator will review that potential with you when you develop a plan of study.

 Important note: These questions are posed and answered from the perspective of a general applicant.
-If you have specific questions you are encouraged to direct those to The UNCG Gerontology Program at 336-256-1020.
+If you have specific questions you are encouraged to contact the Gerontology Program.